GameLogist/MovieTimingZomentum/README.md

 ```

 ### Scheduler (Optional Task)
-A Python scheduler is automatically started whrn the Flask server is run.
-This scheduler scans the Database every 30 secs and deletes all tickets whose movie 'timing_start' was older than 8hrs.
+A Python scheduler is automatically started when the Flask server is run.
+This scheduler scans the Database every 30 secs and deletes all tickets whose movie 'timing_start' is older than 8hrs.

 ### Unit Tests (Optional Task)
 I have also writen some basic Unit Tests in Python using the 'unittest' library.
 They can be run using the command :